 Watson, Troy win Sun Belt title over Coastal Carolina, 45-26

-TROY, Ala.
-(AP) Gunnar Watson and the streaking Troy Trojans came out with a flurry of big plays and a defense that was barely budging.
+TROY, Ala. – Gunnar Watson and the streaking Troy Trojans came out with a flurry of big plays and a defense that was barely budging.

 Watson passed for 318 yards and three long touchdowns to lead the Trojans to a 45-26 victory – their 10th straight – over Coastal Carolina in the Sun Belt Conference championship game on Saturday.